renters rights act

 Stage 4: Ombudsman Investigates and Issues a Decision

 The ombudsman then issues a written decision, which is binding on you as the landlord.
+The decision will set out the facts as found by the investigator, the legal and practical standards you were required to meet, and whether you met them.

 What the Ombudsman Can Order

-• A formal apology — you may be directed to apologise to the tenant in writing
+• A formal apology — you may be directed to apologise to the tenant in writing for specific failings, such as unreasonable delays, poor communication, or discourteous conduct

 Most compensation awards for minor to moderate service failures fall in the £100 to £1,500 range.
 Awards above £5,000 are reserved for serious, persistent, or systemic failings.
 The £25,000 upper limit exists for exceptional circumstances involving significant harm or prolonged neglect.